 To complete the application, your organization will need to provide data on board directors and employees across six levels of its U.S.-based top management and engineering and technology workforce.
 Workforce definitions to map your organization's job codes to the specific positions and levels are provided in the SWE A4E Participant Instructions.

-We estimate that it will take your organization 8 to 12 hours to complete the application the first year (6-10 hours to gather the data and 2 hours to enter it into the application).
+The amount of time it takes to complete the survey will depend on how long it will take to gather the data and how many of the survey sections you choose to complete.
 The time and resources required to submit the application in subsequent years should be significantly reduced after your organization has initially sourced and formatted the data.
 While other programs may take less time and effort to complete, they may not provide your organization with the comprehensive benchmarks, best practices, and insights that SWE A4E will.

 We recommend that one person from your organization's HR or strategy department be designated to oversee the SWE A4E submission process.
 Ideally, that person will be familiar with your organization's diversity and inclusion efforts and have experience with providing data to research studies or recognition programs and with coordinating data collection across the organization.
 Departments and resources that may need to provide data include: